arvindcv/ML_AI/CapStone/README.md

 # Prediction  Output

 ### Lemmetizer prediction --
+#### The Lemmetizer model has been able to predict the incoming tweets to identify the ones that have indications of disaster events in it.
 ![Lemmetizer Prediction](https://github.com/arvindcv/ML_AI/blob/main/CapStone/predictions/Lemmetizer_Output.png)

 ### Stemmer prediction --
+#### The Stemmer model has been able to predict the incoming tweets to identify the ones that have indications of disaster events in it.
 ![Stemmer Prediction](https://github.com/arvindcv/ML_AI/blob/main/CapStone/predictions/Stemmer_Output.png)

 ### Bert prediction --
+#### The Bert model has not been successful in differentiating a message containing disaster event and one that does not contain disaster event.It ends up classifying all of the incoming tweets as tweets containg disaster events.
 ![Bert Prediction](https://github.com/arvindcv/ML_AI/blob/main/CapStone/predictions/Bert_Output.png)

 ### Spacy prediction --
+#### The Spacy model has been able to differentiate tweets containing indications of disaster events and ones which do not contain disaster events.
 ![Spacy Prediction](https://github.com/arvindcv/ML_AI/blob/main/CapStone/predictions/Spacy_Output.png)